Irritable bowel syndrome, also referred to as IBS is the medical label given to reoccurring or long term intestinal symptoms of unknown origin.

 - To use EFT to handle hidden emotional drivers.

 What foods are usually a trigger for IBS

 It is absolutely imperative in all Irritable bowel syndrome cases to avoid, or get desensitized to, all food allergens, to drink plenty of clean filtered water, avoid hard to digest foods as well as mucus forming foods, and to eat a high fiber diet.
 Wheat, dairy, sugar, and soy should always be carefully evaluated for tolerance.
 Do not use wheat bran for fiber.
 Avoid ice cold drinks as well as alcohol, caffeine, spicy and deep fried foods and tobacco.

 What testing is recommended

-Since many Irritable bowel syndrome sufferers have multiple hidden food and food additive hypersensitivities, it is most helpful to assess comprehensively for food intolerances including the lectins and salicylates, phenolics and amines in foods.
-Since most labs don’t or can’t do this, we use the proven “AllerCease™” technique to rapidly and non-invasively clarify these very important issues.
-It is an in office, non-lab procedure.
-In patients with multiple food and food chemical intolerances, it can also be important to evaluate the gut lining for intestinal permeability and low immunity.
-We use a simple, safe, accurate and relatively inexpensive.
+Many irritable bowel syndrome sufferers have multiple hidden food and food additive hypersensitivities, it is most helpful to test for food intolerances including the lectins and salicylates, phenolics and amines in foods.
+Most labs don’t or can’t do this, we use the proven “AllerCease™” technique to rapidly and non-invasively clarify these very important issues.
+AllerCease™ is a hands on, in office procedure.
+In patients with multiple food and food chemical intolerances, it can also be important to evaluate the gut lining for intestinal permeability and low immunity, with specialized lab testing.

 Are Irritable Bowel Syndrome symptoms reversible?